 3. American Bass USA XFL 1244 12-inch Subwoofer

 If you’re looking for subs that will take everything your amplifier has to offer and deliver very loud volume, very hard-hitting bass, and when you wouldn’t mind annoying your neighbors every now and then, here is your ticket into the promised land of deep, hard bass.

 Now it’s time to look at some heavier-hitters.
 We’ve looked at a few less expensive options that come complete with the enclosures, all wired up and ready to connect to your amplifier, but now let’s look at a standalone subwoofer.
 You’ll need to find an enclosure to pair up with this subwoofer, but if you’re willing to roll your sleeves up that extra little bit, and to spend a bit more here, you’ll get a lot of bang for your buck.

 The American Bass brand is bringing a lot of serious muscle to the table with this offering.
-The cone is kevlar-enforced, but we don’t recommend using it for target practice.
-With the ability to comfortably accept 1000w RMS, with 2000w max, you have a lot of options and can have the dual voice coils of this sub dancing around like crazy inside of it’s cast aluminum basket.
+The cone build is kevlar-enforced, but we don’t recommend using it for target practice.
+With the ability to comfortably accept 1000w RMS from your amplifier, with 2000w max, you have a lot of options and can have the dual voice coils of this sub dancing around like crazy inside of it’s cast aluminum basket.
 The cone is also a robust Kevlar fiber reinforced one and no typical polypropylene here!
 In fact, this was one of our more fun reviews to write.